fynduck/files-upload/readme.md

 vendor/bin/phpunit
 ```

-## Changelog
-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.

 ## Contributing
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details.

-## Security
-If you discover any security-related issues, please email DummyAuthorEmail instead of using the issue tracker.

 ## License
 The MIT License (MIT).
 Please see [License File](/LICENSE.md) for more information.